Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/model.md

 - Reportee
 - InstanceId

 Some of the resourcetypes is meant to be used in combination.
-As a exemple you can have been given the right for a service for a given reportee
+As an exemple you can have been given the right for a service for a given reportee

 ### Subject
 The subject in a authorization rule identifies who the rules applies for.
 In Altinn Studio the resource can be the following.